Virtuosi Racing: History

 On 4 December 2018, it was announced Virtuosi would replace the outgoing Russian Time outfit in the FIA Formula 2 Championship in under the name UNI-Virtuosi.
 The following day, the team confirmed Guanyu Zhou as its first driver.
 The next day Luca Ghiotto filled the remained slot in the Virtuosi's line-up.
-The team finished in second place in the Teams' Championship its first season as Virtuosi, with Ghiotto taking four wins.
+The team finished in second place in the Teams' Championship in its first season as Virtuosi, with Ghiotto taking four wins.

 For the team retained Zhou as its first driver, whilst replacing the outgoing Ghiotto with Callum Ilott.
 The team repeated its runners-up finish in Teams' Championship from the previous year, again with four wins.